riya102002/primetrade-trader-sentiment-analysis/README.md

 ---

 ## License
-This project is for educational and portfolio purposes.
+This project was developed as part of the Primetrade.ai internship assignment and is shared for portfolio demonstration purposes.